Ajay-Research-Lab/Docker/OpenFOAM/README-v2306.md

 # About this image

 The lab has transitioned to use v2306 version of OpenFOAM from OpenCFD.
 More information on creating (for developers) and running (for users) has been outlined below.
 To start with, we have considered the base image from OpenCFD and we aim to add to this image and version of OpenFOAM.
+The version changes are given below.

 ## Run the docker image (v2306)